saptarshibasu/kafka-study/README.md

 * At least once (producer perspective) - If no success response received from broker, retry again (`retries = Integer.MAX_VALUE`, `delivery.timeout.ms = 120000`)
 * Exacly once (producer perspective) -
   * `retries = Integer.MAX_VALUE`, `delivery.timeout.ms = 120000`, `enable.idempotence = true`
-  * Broker assigns each producer a unique id (PID) and keep a sequence number that increments with each message sent
+  * Broker assigns each new producer a unique id (PID) and keep a sequence number per partition that increments with each message sent
-  * Leveraging the in-order property of Kafka (and TCP), the broker can only keep track of the highest sequence number seen and reject any sequence number lower than that
+  * Relying on the in-order property of Kafka (and TCP), the broker will only keep track of the highest sequence number seen and reject any sequence number which is not exacly 1 higher than the last seen number
-  *
+  * Messages with a lower sequence number result in a duplicate error, which can be ignored by the producer
+  * Messages with a higher number result in an out-of-sequence error, which indicates that some messages have been lost, and is fatal
+  * The PID, producer epoch and the first sequence number within the set will be stored at the message set level to reduce the overhead at message level
+  * Since each new instance of a producer is assigned a new, unique, PID, we can only guarantee idempotent production within a single producer session
 * **Idempotence** - `enable.idempotence`
   * Each producer will be assigned a PID by the broker